AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/simple_dapp/3_contract_interaction.md

 #include_code mintPrivateFunds yarn-project/end-to-end/src/sample-dapp/index.mjs javascript

-Call the function in `main`, run the script and you should see 20 tokens in the balance of the first account.
+Call the function in `main`, run the script and after printing the balances of each account it will then privately mint tokens.
+After that completes, you should then see 20 tokens in the balance of the first account.

 ```text
 Balance of 0x0c8a6673d7676cc80aaebe7fa7504cf51daa90ba906861bfad70a58a98bf5a7d: 20